 - Other actions that use inappropriate force

 If your loved one is suffering from elder abuse at the hands of their caregivers, do not hesitate to take action.
-Even when residents are combative or difficult to handle, there is no excuse for a doctor, nurse, assistant, or another staff member to resort to violence, assault, or other types of physical abuse.
+Even when residents are combative or difficult to handle, there is no excuse for a doctor, nurse, assistant or other staff member to resort to violence, assault or other types of physical abuse.

 Spotting the Signs of Physical Abuse in a Nursing Home

-Knowing what to look for when it comes to identifying signs of physical abuse is vital to ensuring your loved one’s safety.
-This is especially true if your elderly family member has dementia, Alzheimer’s disease, cognitive issues, or cannot communicate their needs.
+Knowing what to look for when it comes to identifying signs of abuse is vital to ensuring your loved one’s safety.
+This is especially true if your elderly family member has dementia, Alzheimer’s disease, cognitive issues or cannot communicate their needs.

-Common signs of nursing home abuse stemming from assault can include:
+Common signs of physical abuse or assault can include:

 - Broken bones

 - Dislocated joints

 - Broken glasses, hearing aids, and other devices

 - A resident who fears a particular caregiver